RichiH/vcsh/README.md

 that in this example, only the zsh, gitconfigs, tmux and vim repositories will be checked out.
 A simple `mr update` run in $HOME will clone or update those four repositories listed in config.d.

-### repo.d ###

-~/.config/vcsh/repo.d is the directory into which vcsh clones the git repositories.
-Since their working trees are configured to be in $HOME, the files contained in those repositories will be put in $HOME directly (see .zshrc above).

 ### ~/.mrconfig ###